liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.5.9 (2024//) =
 * Fix some PHP warnings
+* Fix payment method setting via FS submit if only payment method is defined

 = 2.5.8 (2024/08/21) =
 * New feature: pay for event submissions